ali-ap/kudejen/README.md

 ## Usage

-when the application is up and running 2 port will be available on your designated domain(localhost). one for http server (:8081/) and another for grpc server (:/8080/)
+When the application is up and running 2 port will be available on your designated domain(localhost).
+One for HTTP server (:8081/) and another for gRPC server (:/8080/)

 there are some approach to create api documentation for grpc servers but **"However, it falls outside the scope of our current project."**